dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

       Any time I find a 3rd-party module that I'm calling deciding to suppress warnings in this way, I always get nervous.
 It isn't good to believe the compiler is omnipotent, but those warning rules have been put in there for a reason... usually because someone screwed something up... badly.

-      I know it's a royal pain to have to clean up warnings--especially the "silly" ones.
+      I know it's a royal pain to have to clean up warnings &mdash; especially the "silly" ones.
 I just wonder, do we want to encourage any of the behaviors that push us to not clean up warnings?
 I don't know.
 Clearly, we want a balance to be struck.
 Maybe marks can provide enough context to solve this problem without encouraging bad behavior.

       I'm going to have to think on this a bit.